- Why is Orientation Mandatory?

 Is there a cost for my family to attend Orientation?

 Every new student attending Orientation is invited to bring up to two family members or guests, but it is not mandatory.
 Family members and/or guests will be charged $35.00 per person if they don’t stay on campus during orientation and $100 per person if they do.
-On-campus housing accommodations are only offered for Orientation III and IV.
+On-campus housing accommodations are only offered for Summer Orientations II and III.
 Payment of cash or check will be collected at orientation check-in.

 When does Orientation begin?